-§ 1003.43(11) and 1003.428(8), F.S., provide for the waiver of the FSA/EOC assessment results for graduation with a standard diploma for certain students beginning 9th grade in 2013-2014 school year, with disabilities who have met all other requirements for graduation with a standard diploma, except a passing score on the FSA/EOC.
+§ 1003.43(11)(b) and 1003.428(8)(b), F.S., provide for the waiver of the FSA/EOC assessment results for graduation with a standard diploma for certain students with disabilities who have met all other requirements for graduation with a standard diploma, except a passing score on the FSA/EOC.
 In order for the FSA/EOC graduation requirement to be waived, the IEP team must meet to determine whether or not the FSA/EOC can accurately measure the student's abilities, taking into consideration allowable accommodations.